 Pull apart breads come in all flavors , ready for breakfast , lunch, dinner or any time in between .
 These are meant to be shared , no slicing required.
-Honestly this is one bread that tastes heavenly when warm , don’t bother with cooling racks and such..
-Perfect for those laid back Sunday mornings with just a mug of coffee or .. pretty much any drink that you fancy …
+Honestly this is one bread that tastes heavenly when warm , don’t bother with cooling racks and such.
+Get it out off the oven , cook in the pan for a few minutes and onto the table it is !

 - To get a better oven spring try the following method .
 About 10 minutes before baking place a sheet pan in the lower rack and preheat the oven to 400°F (200 °C) .
 To bake place the loaf pan in the middle rack and place a few ice cubes in the sheet pan .
 Close the oven door and reduce heat to 375 °F (190°C) and bake for 10 minutes .
 Reduce the heat to 350 °F (175 °C) and bake for 20 to 25 more minutes until done .